texthtml/angularjs-foursquare/README.md

     		// FoursquareProvider.setPath('components/angularjs-foursquare');
     	});

-YOUR_REGISTERED_REDIRECT_URI should also be a page where the FoursquareService is configured
+YOUR_REGISTERED_REDIRECT_URI should also be a page where the FoursquareService is configured.

 ### Usage ##